onflow/fcl-dev-wallet/README.md

 ## Getting Started

-Before using the dev-wallet, you'll need to start the Flow emulator.
+Before using the dev wallet, you'll need to start the Flow emulator.
 ### Install the `flow-cli`

-The Flow emulator is part of the `flow-cli`.
-Instructions for installing the `flow-cli` can be found here: [https://docs.onflow.org/flow-cli/install/](https://docs.onflow.org/flow-cli/install/)
+The Flow emulator is bundles with the Flow CLI.
+Instructions for installing the CLI can be found here: [https://docs.onflow.org/flow-cli/install/](https://docs.onflow.org/flow-cli/install/)

 ### Create a `flow.json` File

-To create `flow.json` file run this command (typically in your project's root directory):
+Run this command to create `flow.json` file (typically in your project's root directory):
 ```
 flow init
 ```